The January 2025 California Wildfires: Understanding Tax Relief for Victims Through Federal and California Casualty Loss Rules

 Tax Filing and Payment Postponement

-Taxpayers outside the disaster area, whose records are located in the affected area, are able to apply for postponement.
+Taxpayers outside the disaster area, but whose records are located in the affected area, are able to apply for postponement.
 We are continuing to monitor developments with respect to state conformity as well as to whether the postponement will impact additional California counties.

 What Are Casualty Losses?